You are here

 - Ask how the student would like to be referred to (pronouns and first name).
 One approach may be to ask every student with whom you interact which name they prefer.
 Students typically approach faculty and staff to express pronoun preferences once they feel comfortable, but if a student identifies as transgender or gender questioning, a supportive response might be, “Which pronoun would you prefer I use?”
 It is important to note that how a student wishes to be referred to in class or other public settings may be different than in private meetings.

 - Avoid making assumptions about the individual’s sexual orientation.
-Sex, gender and sexual orientation are distinct features of an individual’s identity.
+Sex assigned at birth, gender identity, gender experience, and sexual identityy/orientation are distinct features of an individual’s identity.
 An individual who was born biologically as a male (sex) but identifies as a woman (gender) may be heterosexual, homosexual, bisexual, or any other sexual orientation.

 - Avoid making assumptions or asking questions about an individual’s physical transformation of his/her body.
 This is often an issue of curiosity.
 A transgender individual may never transition physiologically and may not feel they need to in the future.